SeismicSource/sourcespec/README.md

 Information on the seismic event can be stored in the trace header ([SAC] format), or provided through a [QuakeML] file (`--qmlfile`) or a [HYPO71] or [HYPOINVERSE-2000] file (`--hypocenter`).
+See
-See [Supported file formats](#supported-file-formats) below for more information on the supported file formats.
+[File formats](#file-formats) below for more information on the supported file formats.

 ### Configuration file